 Using SSL improves rankings on Google

-Back in 2014, Google announced that it would consider using SSL as a ranking signal.
-This means that sites using SSL are ranked higher in search engine traffic.
+Back in 2014, Google announced SSL as a ranking signal.
+Google’s search engine still uses this signal and ranks sites with SSL certificates higher in search results.

 Payment services require HTTPS

-Many payment services require that your site runs on HTTPS in order to work with them.
+Many payment services require secure sites in order to support their payment gateway.
 For example, Apple Pay works only with HTTPS.

-Security concerns is one of the top 10 reasons for shopping cart abandonment.
+A security concern is one of the most common reasons for shopping cart abandonment.
 When you add an SSL certificate to your store, you show users that their payment data is safe.